strykesg/ea/replit.md

 - 2025-10-23: Updated defaults to mistralai/mistral-nemo and deepseek/deepseek-r1-0528-qwen3-8b
 - 2025-10-23: Added live activity feed to show questions as they're generated in real-time
 - 2025-10-23: Made MAX_WORKERS configurable via environment variable for speed control
-- 2025-10-23: Configured VM deployment for production use
+- 2025-10-23: Configured VM deployment for production use (Replit)
+- 2025-10-23: Added Dockerfile and Docker Compose for Dokploy deployment